 New Evidence Confirms a 76 Percent Decline in Insects, posted by United News International

 Other studies around the world have produced similar findings.
-Scientists from Munich and Frankfort found that some moth and butterfly species fell from 117 in 1840 to 71 in 2013.
+Scientists from Munich and Frankfurt found that some moth and butterfly species fell from 117 in 1840 to 71 in 2013.
 A 2014 study found that invertebrate populations were in decline worldwide.
 Most folks are aware of the trouble faced by bee colonies; bees and butterflies are charismatic and beloved enough to garner public awareness.

 However, does any of this matter?
 Can’t we just get by with a handful of major edible species (cows, chickens, pigs, corn, wheat, potatoes, and some tomatoes for ketchup)?
 Do we even need bugs anyway?

 Actually, we do.
 Not only do insects form the base of the food chain for larger, cuter wildlife, they also pollinate plants that feed us, help digest waste matter and turn it back into soil, and perform numerous other ecosystem services.
 Plunging populations of insect predators mean that isolated outbreaks of destructive insects will be harder to control.
 An insect collapse is also the canary in our coal mine – an indicator that sooner or later, we’re in for trouble of our own.
 Further, and this may be the hardest to accept, not everything in nature is about us.

 So what can we do about this?
 One action people can take on their own is to create more insect habitat in their own backyards.
 The National Wildlife Federation developed a program to help people support insects and wildlife by planting more nectar-bearing flowers, creating shelter, and providing water.